saplingjs/sapling-website/docs/data.md

 This will return at most 10 records from the `posts` collection.

+!> If the `limit` query string parameter is set to a higher value than the global `limit` setting in the [app config](/config), the maximum number of records returned is according to the value in the app config.

 ### Skipping

-When using the `limit` query string variable, you may also want to skip a specific count of records in order to implement pagination:
+When using the `limit` query string parameter, you may also want to skip a specific count of records in order to implement pagination:

 ```http
 GET /data/posts?limit=10&skip=20